orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Coherence is expensive? - Takes a lot of structure
 - Names in language as a way of indexing hard-to-find things

+###### Statements?
+- Inconsistency is statement of reprogrammability - or multiple levels of abstraction - Overlapping multiple levels of description
+- Want to allow for conflicting perspectives, of which aspects can still be invariant
+- Better way of thinking about needing some none-one-way to describe a one-way connection

 ---